2024 Houston derecho: Greater Houston

 Straight-line wind damage inflicted transmission towers in Houston, Texas.

 As the derecho moved through the Greater Houston area, it produced wind gusts of up to 100 mph (161 km/h) in Downtown Houston.
 The derecho was considered the worst damaging wind event to affect Houston in nearly 25 years.
 The strong winds in Downtown Houston blew out the windows of many high-rise buildings in the area, littering the streets below with broken glass.
 A brick building occupied by a bar near the intersection of Congress Street and Travis Street suffered the collapse of a wall.
 The derecho caused extensive damage to transmission lines along with widespread straight-line damage and more than a million customers lost power in the Greater Houston area and nearby counties as a result of the high winds.
 More than 24 hours later, almost 555,000 customers still remained without power, and by Wednesday of the following week, when repairs were initially expected to be finished, nearly 60,000 homes, businesses, and schools in the worst hit areas of the city were still without power.

 Seven people were confirmed to have died in Greater Houston as a result of the storm; the number of deaths was later revised to eight.

-Elsewhere in Texas

 Elsewhere in Texas outside of Houston, much of east Texas experienced floods.